-HUM101 Humanities ELA 10 HUM111 Humanities ELA 10 Enriched
+HUM101 Humanities ELA 10 HUM111 Humanities ELA 10 Enriched Grade Level: 10 Length/Credit: 1 year - 1.0 credit

 In this course, learners connect contemporary issues to key moments in American History and ELA.
 They use English Language Arts skills to build background knowledge and communicate their knowledge and point of view.
 This curriculum is primarily taught through a Project Based Learning lens and ensures that learners have solid factual knowledge that they then apply to context and become critical information consumers.